-Ichthyornis dispar (Marsh 1872) Late Cretaceous ~90 mya, 24 cm in length, wingspan 43 cm was a deep-breasted, tern-like flying bird derived from a sister to Archaeopteryx and closely related to all modern birds.
+Ichthyornis dispar (Marsh 1872) Late Cretaceous ~90 mya, 24 cm in length, wingspan 43 cm was a deep-breasted, tern-like flying bird derived from a sister to Confuciusornis and closely related to all modern birds.

 Distinct from Archaeopteryx, the skull of Ichthyornis had a longer rostrum, or beak, with teeth largely missing from the anterior half of the upper rostrum.
 The premaxilla was extended to form a sharper tip.
 The naris was larger than the antorbital fenestra.
 Several cranial bones fused to one another or disappeared.